North Carolina High School Athletic Association: History

 The NCHSAA was founded in 1913 by Dr. Louis Round Wilson (1876–1979), a professor at the University of North Carolina at Chapel Hill.
 The university served as the primary source of funding and leadership for the Association from 1913 through 1947, before the organization adopted its current model, which provides school administrators with direct influence through the presence of the NCHSAA Board of Directors.
 The NCHSAA remained affiliated with UNC-Chapel Hill until 2010, when it became an independent organization.

 The first state championships were held in the NCHSAA's inaugural year of 1913, in both track and football.
 Baseball (1914), basketball (1915), and tennis (1916) were added over the next three athletic seasons.
 The NCHSAA would continue to sanction a variety of different sports throughout its history, including soccer (1927), wrestling (1931), golf (1937), swimming (1950), cross country (1956), softball (1975), volleyball (1976), indoor track (1987), and lacrosse (2010).
-Women's sports were first sanctioned in 1968, with women's golf being the first sport having an NCHSAA championship.
+Golf was the first NCHSAA sanctioned sport for women, with the first women's golf NCHSAA championship taking place in 1969.

-Article Four of the NCHSAA by-laws explicitly limits membership to "North Carolina public or non-boarding parochial high schools", and as such the only non-public or charter school members of the organization are four Catholic schools: Raleigh Cardinal Gibbons, Charlotte Catholic, Bishop McGuinness, and Christ the King.
+Article Four of the NCHSAA bylaws explicitly limits membership to "North Carolina public or non-boarding parochial high schools", and as such the only current non-public or charter high school members of the NCHSAA are four Catholic schools: Raleigh Cardinal Gibbons, Charlotte Catholic, Bishop McGuinness, and Christ the King.
+A fifth Catholic school, John Paul II in Greenville, will join the NCHSAA in 2027.
 Most private/independent schools within North Carolina are members of the North Carolina Independent Schools Athletic Association (NCISAA).
-While the NCISAA administers its own championships, it is not uncommon for NCHSAA schools to meet NCISAA schools in regular competition.
+While the NCISAA administers its own championships, it is not uncommon for NCHSAA schools to compete against NCISAA schools in regular competition.